-The Challenger Learning Center of Richland County School District One is an aeronautics and space-themed educational program designed to provide interactive learning experiences, integrating science and math curricula with information and technology.
+The Challenger Learning Center of Richland County School District One is an aerospace-themed educational program designed to provide interactive learning experiences, integrating science and math curricula with information and technology.
 Through various simulations, scenarios, and activities we offer, students develop skills in decision making, teamwork, problem solving, and communication.

 Our mission is to create a scientifically literate population with the skills needed for success in the 21st century.